Logo

 Mick Jagger had seriously considered becoming either a journalist or a politician, comparing the latter to a pop star.

-Jones, Richards, and Mick Jagger began to jam with the group, Mick Jagger eventually becoming the featured singer.
+Jones, Richards, and Mick Jagger began playing with the group, with Mick Jagger eventually becoming the band's lead singer.

 Mick Jagger told Stephen Schiff in a 1992 Vanity Fair profile:.